 NZMac.com was the largest Macintosh web site in New Zealand and ran on an open source content management system called Joomla.
 I am an experienced Joomla user (this site runs on Joomla) and NZMac.com was featured as a case study in a published Joomla book, as well as being mentioned briefly in another.

-Other recent work has been with Te Rito Maioha Early Childhood New Zealand (ECNZ), starting in mid-2014 and concluding in early 2017.
-The initial role (as an eLearning Specialist)involved:
+Prior to this, recent work has been with Te Rito Maioha Early Childhood New Zealand (ECNZ), starting in mid-2014 and concluding in early 2017.
+The role involved:

 - Providing a report detailing the findings and resulting recommendations around which technologies will enhance these and help the Association embrace best practice ICT use in the Early Childhood Education programmes; and